 William Stephen Barmstone was born in Brancaster, Norfolk in 1879, the son of William Stephen (Sen) and Elizabeth Vivian Barmstone.
 William (Jnr) was the only son of six children.

-On the 22nd August 1906, William (Jnr) married Flora Rudd in Wetherby but they continued to live for some time in the Brancaster and Hunstanton area of Norfolk and their first two children Ivy May (b 1907 in Brancaster) and Reginald Vivian James (b.
-1909 in Hunstanton) were born there.
+On the 22nd August 1906, William (Jnr) married Flora Rudd in Norfolk where they continued to live for some time in the Brancaster and Hunstanton areas of Norfolk and where their first two children Ivy May (b 1907 in Brancaster) and Reginald Vivian James (b.
+1909 in Hunstanton) were born.
 On census day in 1911, the family was living at Rose Cottage, Hunstanton.
 However, before 1916 the family moved to Yorkshire and their third child, Hilda Gertrude, was born in Collingham in 1916.
-Two years later William (Jnr) was listed as an absent voter in the 1918 electoral role of Collingham due to Naval or Military service.
+Two years later William (Jnr) was listed as an absent voter in the 1918 electoral roll of Collingham due to Naval or Military service.